 - My Account

-Julian Bond, an African American Civil rights activist and politician, was born on this date in 1940, in Nashville, TN.
+Julian Bond, a Black activist and politician was born on this date in 1940.

-His family moved to Pennsylvania, when his father Horace M. Bond was appointed President of Lincoln University.
-Bond graduated from the George School, a coeducational Quaker school in Bucks County, PA, in 1957, and entered Morehouse College in Atlanta that same year.
+From Nashville, TN, his family moved to Pennsylvania when his father, Horace M. Bond, was appointed President of Lincoln University.
+Bond graduated from the George School, a coeducational Quaker school in Bucks County, PA, in 1957 and entered Morehouse College in Atlanta that same year.
 While at Morehouse, Bond won a varsity letter in swimming.
 He also helped to found a literary magazine called The Pegasus and was an intern for Time magazine.
 He was also a member of the only class taught by Dr. Martin Luther King, Jr.

 In 1960, Bond was one of several hundred students who helped form the Student Nonviolent Coordinating Committee (SNCC).
-Five years later Bond was elected to the Georgia House of Representatives.
+Five years later, Bond was elected to the Georgia House of Representatives.
 He was barred from taking his seat in the House because of his outspoken statements against the Vietnam War and his sympathy for those unwilling to serve in the war.
-In December 1966, the Supreme Court ruled in his favor and he served four terms as representative and six terms in the Georgia Senate, from 1975-86.
+In December 1966, the Supreme Court ruled in his favor, serving four terms as a representative and six terms in the Georgia Senate, from 1975-86.

 Since 1998, Bond has served as chairman of the NAACP.
 In November 2008, he announced that he would not seek another term as chairman.
 He continued to write and lecture about the history of the civil rights movement and the condition of African Americans and the poor.
 He was President Emeritus of the Southern Poverty Law Center.

-Bond married Alice Clopton, a student at Spelman College in 1961, and divorced in 1989 after having five children.
+Bond married Alice Clopton, a student at Spelman College, in 1961 and divorced in 1989 after having five children.
 Bond married Pamela S. Horowitz, an attorney, in 1990.
 Bond was a Distinguished Adjunct Professor at American University in Washington, D.C.
-He also was a faculty member in the history department at the University of Virginia, where he teaches history of the Civil Rights Movement.
+He also was a faculty member in the history department at the University of Virginia, where he taught the history of the American Civil Rights Movement.

-Bond has been awarded 2002 National Freedom Award, an honorary LL.D. from Bates College in 1999, and an honorary degree from George Washington University, where he was the 2008 Commencement Keynote Speaker in 2008, just two among his 25 honorary degrees.
+Bond has been awarded the 2002 National Freedom Award, an honorary LL.D. from Bates College in 1999, and an honorary degree from George Washington University, where he was the 2008 Commencement Keynote Speaker 2008, just two among his 25 honorary degrees.
 Julian Bond was also a Distinguished Scholar in Residence at American University in Washington, D.C., and a faculty member in the history department at the University of Virginia.
-In 2010 he stepped down from the board of the NAACP, Julian Bond died on August 15th 2015 at the age of 75.
+In 2010 he stepped down from the board of the NAACP, Julian Bond, a soldier of American Civil Rights, died on August 15th, 2015,, at the age of 75.

 African Americans: Voices of Triumph